 Slate Canyon Loop Trail is a 8.7 mile lightly trafficked loop trail located near Provo, Utah that features a river and is rated as moderate.
-The trail is primarily used for hiking, horses, mountain biking, and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking, horses, mountain biking, and snowshoeing and is best used from April until October.
 Dogs and horses are also able to use this trail.

 Slate Canyon Loop Trail begins at the mouth of Slate Canyon and loops to Slide Canyon to the north.
 The complete loop is about 8.4 miles but the trail makes a great out and back trail for Slate Canyon or Slide Canyon

 I started on the left side and about a mile in there is a patch of rocks to the left right before the trail curves right.
 I took a seat to have a snack and in just the few minutes I was sitting there I saw two rattle snakes!!
 Be careful if you have children playing around up there because the snakes hid perfectly - one under a rock and the other under a pile of smaller rocks.
 The area looked like the perfect place to bring a picnic, but after seeing the two I definitely don't think so anymore!
 I very easily could see a kid playing around in that area and getting bitten.
 That side of the trail is quite steep and I didn't expect kids to be on it, but to my surprise, there was a kid around 4/5yo up there with his mom so ya never know.
 Aside from that, it was beautiful!!

 Nice, relatively tough trail.
 A few things to note as of 9/4,

 - Saw an extremely large full-grown Bull Moose near the apex of the hike, on the back side.
 We were within 30 feet of it and was watching us intently.
 We instantly turned around and went back down our approach, unfortunately.